DatAlbertW/MSDWeekly/week.8 (android sensor)/README.md

-# Android Sensor Overview
+# Exercise 8: Android Sensor Overview
-Exercise done in collaboration with: prerna.duhan@students.fhnw.ch

 ## Answers to the Exercise Questions: